-- On 20 January 2021, ("the Data Subject") lodged a complaint pursuant to Article GDPR with the Data Protection Commission ("the Recipient SA") concerning Meta Platforms Ireland Limited (formerly Facebook Ireland Limited) ("the Respondent"). - 2.
-The Data Protection Commission ("the DPC") was deemed to be the competent authority for the purpose of Article 56(1) GDPR.
+- 1. In February 2020, Control of the Data Subject") lodged a complaint pursuant to Article 77 GDPR with the French Data Protection Authority ("the Recipient SA") concerning Meta Platforms Ireland Limited (formerly Facebook Ireland Limited) ("the Respondent"). - 2.
+In circumstances where the Data Protection Commission ("the DPC") was deemed to be the competent authority for the purpose of Article 56(1) GDPR, the Recipient SA transferred the complaint to the DPC on 19 March 2020.